Slacusc/slacusc/README.md

 <h1 align="center">Hi Human 👋, I'm Soledad Cortés 👽 </h1>
 <h3 align="center">A new frontend developer from Chile</h3>

-- 🔭 I’m currently working on **Social Network**.
+- 🔭 I’m currently working on: **Social Network**.

-- 🌱 I’m currently learning **Firebase, CSS, Javascript**.
+- 🌱 I’m currently learning: **Firebase, CSS, Javascript**.

-- 🤖 I wanna learn **React, Angular, Unity**.
+- 🤖 I wanna learn: **React, Angular, Unity**.

-- 👯 I’m looking to collaborate on **Any work that means collaborate and learn with another teamates, Videogames developers, IA researchers**.
+- 👯 I’m looking to collaborate on: **Any work that means collaborate and learn with another teamates, Videogames developers, IA researchers**.

-- 🤝 I’m looking for help with **CSS, HTML**.
+- 🤝 I’m looking for help with: **CSS, HTML**.

-- 👨‍💻 All of my projects are available at [www.github.com/Slacusc](www.github.com/Slacusc)
+- 👨‍💻 All of my projects are available at: [www.github.com/Slacusc](www.github.com/Slacusc)

-- 💬 Ask me about **How to organize proyects, secuency diagrams, ,make a good coffee☕ **.
+- 💬 Ask me about: **How to organize proyects, secuency diagrams, ,make a good coffee** ☕.

-- 📫 How to reach me **solemich@gmail.com**.
+- 📫 How to reach me: **solemich@gmail.com**.

-- ⚡ You must know:  **I´m a science fiction writer, I love Mass Effect.**
+- ⚡ You must know about me:  **I´m a science fiction writer, I love Mass Effect.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">